Clover mite: Ecology

 Clover mites are polyphagous, feeding on a wide range of plants, including "lawn grasses, ornamental flowers, clover, dandelion, shepherd's purse, strawberry, daffodil, Salvia, Alyssum, and primrose".
 They are especially numerous in lawns with a heavy growth of succulent, well-fertilized grass.
 They do not cause any apparent harm to turf grass, but their feeding activity can turn the grass a silvery color and may stipple plants when heavy populations are present.

 Clover mites reproduce parthenogenetically — their eggs do not need to be fertilized and are entirely female.
 Females lay about 70 eggs each.
+Clover mites undergo a six-legged larval stage and two eight-legged nymph stages before maturity.

-They generally enter houses close to thick vegetation and can infiltrate houses in very large numbers through cracks and small openings around windows and doors.
+Clover mites generally enter houses close to thick vegetation and can infiltrate houses in very large numbers through cracks and small openings around windows and doors, and are occasionally considered pests.
 Whether indoors or outside, clover mites are found more commonly in sunny areas than in darker areas.
-If squashed, they leave a characteristic red stain caused by their pigmentation.
+If "squished", they leave a characteristic red stain caused by their pigmentation.

 Clover mites are not harmful to humans, pets, or furniture.